3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 | Battery       | 3-Cell , 65 Whr                                    |

-### Terminology Overview
+### Computer Vision Terminology Overview

 We will present brief definitions for most of the terms related to computer vision  the average reader may not be familiar with.
+Please refer back to this sections if you encounter unfamiliar terms in the following section.

 * 6D or 6DOF - The six degrees of freedom typically used for pose estimation algorithms.
 These include the x translation, y translation, z translation, x rotation, y rotation, and z rotation.